physicsgoddess1972/Precipitable-Water-Model/paper.md

 ---
 ## This is a draft
 # Summary
 In this paper we will adapt a common definition of precipitable water vapor (PWV) as defined by (get citation) which states that PWV is the integrated amount of water vapor for a vertical column of air with height from the surface to the top of the atmosphere.
-The Precipitable-Water Model Analysis Tool (PMAT) is a utility designed to analyze the relationship between zenith clear sky temperature and precipitable water vapor.
-This relationship has been well documented and defined in both Central New Mexico [@Kelsey:2021] and Eastern Texas [@Mims:2011].
+The Precipitable-Water Model Analysis Tool (PMAT) is a utility designed to analyze the relationship between zenith clear sky temperature and precipitable water vapor and develop correlation profiles for this relationship.
+This relationship has been well documented and defined in both South-Central New Mexico [@Kelsey:2021] and Eastern Texas [@Mims:2011].

 # Statement of Need
-PMAT has been developed to address the need for an easy-to-use workflow to analyze the relationship between PWV and zenith sky temperature.
-This software can be used to more easily analyze measurements of th
+PMAT has been developed to address the need for an easy-to-use workflow to generate correlation profiles of a specific region.
+With a defined relationship between the atmospheric brightness temperature and the PWV, precipitation forcasts can be improved.

 # Software Architecture and Design
-The PMAT system is designed to be divided into modules, each of the different components handles a unique task.
+The PMAT suite is designed to be divided into modules, each of the different components handles a unique task.
 There are currently four primary modules: Deployment, Data Import, Data Analysis, and the Classical Support Vector Machine module.
 Together the four modules can pre-process data collected in the field and aggregate with selected atmospheric science databases, process the data, conduct primary analysis functions, and then visualize the results [@pmat].

 Prerequisites for the full deployment of PMAT are minimal but do exist.
 There are two major requirements that need to be fulfilled: